openstack/cinder/doc/source/configuration/block-storage/drivers/lightbits-lightos-driver.rst

 NVNe/TCP and Asymmetric Namespace Access (ANA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The LightOS clusters expose their volumes using NVMe/TCP Asynchronous
+The Lightbits clusters expose their volumes using NVMe/TCP Asynchronous
 Namespace Access (ANA).
 ANA is a relatively new feature in the
 NVMe/TCP stack in Linux but it is fully supported in Ubuntu
 20.04.
 Each compute host in the OpenStack cluster needs to be
-ANA-capable to provide OpenStack VMs with LightOS volumes over
+ANA-capable to provide OpenStack VMs with Lightbits volumes over
 NVMe/TCP.
 For more information on how to set up the compute nodes to
 use ANA, see the CentOS Linux Cluster Client Software Installation
-section of the Lightbits(TM) LightOS(R) Cluster Installation and
+section of the Lightbits(TM) Cluster Installation and
 Initial Configuration Guide.

 Note